 You can also outsource this task to research firms if you can bear the costs.
 However, doing it yourself can help you understand your business better.
 If you are unsure of where to begin, you can start by asking these questions:

-- Environmental: Is your product seasonal?
+Is your product seasonal?
 Does your product require a certain kind of weather condition to manufacture?
-What are your initiatives towards sustainability and other environmental issues?
+What are your initiatives toward sustainability and other environmental issues?

 STEP 3: Interpret and organize data into relevant categories